 WALKING, CYCLING & RUNNING

-Kielder Forest offers fantastic opportunities for walkers, cyclists and runners with over 100 miles of traffic free trails.
+Kielder Forest offers fantastic opportunities for cyclists, walkers and runners with over 100 miles of traffic free trails.

 Lakeside Way is a 26 mile circular route accessible to all including wheelchair users.
 There are also more challenging routes including a number of advanced MTB trails and tracks.

-Various competitive events are held throurought the year including dark sky events.
+Various competitive events are held throurought the year including Kielder Marathon and Cycle events.

 2021 is the 13th successive year of ospreys breeding in Kielder Forest.
-In 2019, six pairs of ospreys laid eggs using nest platforms erected by Forestry England.
+Cameras are installed on 7 nest platforms erected by Forestry England.
 Follow Kielder Ospreys.

 Watch out for Red Squirrels as Kielder Forest Park is the home of around 50% of England’s native population.
 Water Voles were recently reintroduced at Kielder.
 Follow Restoring Ratty.
 Visitors may also see roe deer, badgers, otters, shrews, bats and a wide variety of woodland birds.
-Visit Kielder Bird of Prey centre to see one of the largest collections of birds in the north of England.
+Visit Bakethin Hide for wildlife viewing experience or Kielder Bird of Prey centre to see one of the largest collections of birds in the north of England.

 Kielder Park hosts many wildlife events throughout the year including family nature walks and bat nights.